chrnan6711/lasersite/3dengine.md

 - `proj` determines projection style; 0 enables perspective (realistic) projection and 1 enables parallel projection (think Roller Coaster Tycoon 2).

 - `d` determines the distance of the origin in three-dimensional space from the "camera" (your view).
+If it is set lower than the distance of some points, strange artifacts will appear, so be careful.

 - `zoom` resizes the projection.